Organising an Exeter charity event? 5 suggestions to consider

 4. Hire a photographer for your charity event

-You’ll want to capture lasting memories of your charity event with a store of photographs to use for press and promotional purposes, or simply to share with your guests and look back on with pride.
+You’ll want to capture lasting memories of your charity event with a store of photographs for press and promotional purposes.
+Or simply to share with your guests and look back on with pride.
 This is where our event photography service comes in.
 We have worked with a complete range of clients and briefs, and are trusted for our professional, tailored approach, as well as our quick image turn-around.
-We can provide a range of high-resolution, ready-to-use images in as little as 24 hours, or there’s even the option of on-site printing with our state-of-the-art thermal imaging cameras.
+We can provide a range of high-resolution, ready-to-use images in as little as 24 hours.
+There’s even the option of on-site printing with our state-of-the-art thermal imaging cameras.

 For a recent example of our event photography work, check out our gallery from the British Heart Foundation store opening in Exeter.
 We were asked to showcase the premises, products and volunteer staff for PR purposes.
-The collection of high-quality images we produced successfully highlights all these aspects, as well as conveying the friendly, community feel of the event.
+The collection of high-quality images we produced successfully highlights all these aspects.
+They seemed to convey the friendly, community feel of the event.

 We’re always interested in hearing about local charity initiatives in and around Exeter, so please do contact us for more information and a free initial consultation.

 It’s time to think about how you’re going to entertain your guests.
 The more fun they have, the more likely they are to dig deep for your cause.
 Also, the better the entertainment on offer, the more interest you’ll attract to your event in the first place.